 If you’d like to take a private course with just an instructor and your own group, AIARE Avalanche Level 1 courses in Vail can be customized to your group’s specific needs.
 Contact us to make arrangements.

-- Minors may be permitted to join the course on a case-by-case basis.
 If you plan to take the course with anyone under the age of 18, please contact us prior to booking to make arrangements.

 To get to Vail, most people fly into Denver International Airport or Aspen/Pitkin County Airport.
 From Denver, you can rent a car or take a shuttle service, like Colorado Mountain Express.
 It is a two-hour drive to the Vail area from both airports.
 The closest possible option is actually the Eagle County Airport, only a 45 minutes away and offering domestic flights.